HaiTengZheng/collective_NOTE/rust/web/REST.md

 # REST
+> representational state transfer
 - GET
 - UPDATE
 - CREATE
 - DELETE
-> representational state transfer visualize web services as a network of resources, each having its own state
-- not a formal standard but an architectural style
+visualize web services as a network of resources, each having its own state, not a formal standard but an architectural style

 # constraints
 - client-server architecture